 Spending limit for parties and expressions of appreciation

-The spending limit for expenses related to holding parties and other expressions of appreciation after the close of voting is calculated as 10% of the amount of your general spending limit.
+There is a separate spending limit for expenses related to holding parties and other expressions of appreciation after the close of voting.
+This spending limit is calculated as 10% of the amount of the general spending limit.